-Sink in top floor shower room slow to drain Manholes Defined Access areas usually large enough to fit a person in so work can be carried out.
-Manholes are used where there is a change in direction of pipes or new pipes join the main run.
+shingle to drain Manholes Defined Access areas usually large enough to fit a person in so work can be Manholes are used where there is a change in direction of carried out. pipes or new pipes join the main run.
 It is a good location for clearing any blockages.
 ACTION REQUIRED: We would prefer to be on the safe side and recommend a closed circuit TV camera report of the drains.
 ANTICIPATED COST: £250 - £500 for a closed circuit TV camera report of the drains; please obtain quotations before you legally commit to purchase the property.
 THE UGLY We normally put here things that we feel will be difficult to resolve and will need serious consideration.
 The asbestos roof tiles and also the parapet walls could be classed as Ugly; please see our earlier comments.
 We are happy to discuss these further.
-Marketing by: - www.1stAssociated.co.uk

-SERVICES & YOUR OWN INDEPENDENT TESTING Whilst we have carried out a visual inspection only of the services, within the property we would always recommend you have your own specific testing for each of the services.
+(1st) Associated.co.uk All rights reserved.
+Reproduction in any form without express written consent of 1stAssociated.co.uk is prohibited Page 30 of 103 SERVICES & YOUR OWN INDEPENDENT TESTING Whilst we have carried out a visual inspection only of the services, within the property we would always recommend you have your own specific testing for each of the services.
 Electrics The electric fuse board is 1980's/1990's and is located under the stairs.
 ACTION REQUIRED: We recommend a new fuse board and upgrading of the electrics; see our earlier comments.
-Heating

-There is a wall mounted Vaillant boiler located in a cupboard in the front main bedroom, the owner advised the boiler was installed in ???Date and last serviced in ???Date.
+Heating There is a wall mounted Vaillant boiler located in a cupboard in the front main bedroom, the owner advised the boiler was installed in ???Date and last serviced in ???Date.
 ACTION REQUIRED: We would recommend that the system be tested and overhauled before exchange of contracts and that a regular maintenance contract be placed with an approved heating engineer.
 Drainage As mentioned, the sink in the top floor shower room was slow to drain away.
 ACTION REQUIRED: We would recommend a closed circuit TV camera report of the drains; see our earlier comments.

+(1st) Associated.co.uk

+Water Supply

-Water Supply There is a danger in older properties of having a lead water supply; we would recommend that you speak to the water company to ask them if they have carried out such replacement or are there any remaining lead pipes.
+There is a danger in older properties of having a lead water supply; we would recommend that you speak to the water company to ask them if they have carried out such replacement or are there any remaining lead pipes.